-in - has its chance to put the record straight and celebrate what we love about Winson Green.
+community - which Oasis works in - has its chance to put the record straight and celebrate what we love about Winson Green.
 This community deserves a right of reply.'
-The series has revealed benefit fraud, theft, drug taking and antisocial behaviour, and has been the most popular show on C4 this year.
-It has divided opinion and led to death threats to participants.
-An online petition calling on the broadcaster to axe the series has been signed by 30,000 people.
-In a statement C4 described it as a 'fair and balanced observational documentary series... a fair reflection of the reality of life on a street where the majority of households receive benefits.'
-But Mr Chalke said it was 'a completely irresponsible piece of television' designed for ratings and advertising revenue - and would leave an unwanted legacy 'The programme is intentionally designed to misrepresent, denigrate and distort the image of the local neighbourhood,' he said.
-'The verv real point is that Ofsted will come to this school.
+The series has revealed benefit 'The programme is intentionally designed to misrepresent, denigrate and distort the image of the local neighbourhood,'he said.
+'The very real point is that Ofsted will come to this school.